Get Smart: Adams in similar roles

 In the mid-1980s, Adams reprised his role of Maxwell Smart for a series of telephone banking commercials for Empire of America Federal Savings Bank in Buffalo, New York.
-The telephone banking service was called SmartLine, and Sherwin Greenberg Productions (a video production company and bank subsidiary) produced radio and television ads, as well as a series of still photos for use in promotional flyers that featured Adams' Maxwell Smart character wearing the familiar trenchcoat and holding a shoe phone to his ear.
-The television commercials were videotaped in Sherwin Greenberg Productions' studio on a set that resembled an old alleyway which utilized fog-making machinery for special effect.
-The production company even secured a lookalike of the red Alpine that Adams used in the television series, making it a memorable promotion for those familiar with the series of nearly 20 years earlier.
+The telephone banking service was called SmartLine.
+Sherwin Greenberg Productions, a video production company and bank subsidiary, produced radio and television ads, and a series of still photos for use in promotional flyers that featured Adams' Maxwell Smart character wearing the familiar trenchcoat and holding a shoe phone to his ear.
+The television commercials were videotaped in Sherwin Greenberg Productions' studio on a set that resembled an old alleyway, with artificial fog effects.
+The production company secured a lookalike of the red Alpine that Adams used in the television series, making it a memorable promotion for those familiar with the series of nearly 20 years earlier.

 In the late 1980s, Adams portrayed Smart in a series of TV commercials for Toyota New Zealand, for the 1990 model Toyota Starlet.
 While it is customary for the actor to go to the foreign location for shooting, Adams' apparent intense dislike of long-distance flying meant that the New Zealand specification car had to be shipped to the US for filming.

-He also appeared in another series of Canadian commercials in the late 1990s for a dial-around long-distance carrier.
-In the movie Back to the Beach (1987), Adams played the Harbor Master, who used several of Maxwell Smart's catchphrases (including an exchange in which Frankie Avalon's character did a vague impression of Siegfried).
+In the late 1990s, he appeared in another series of Canadian commercials for a dial-around long-distance carrier.
+In the movie Back to the Beach (1987), Adams played the Harbor Master, who used several of Maxwell Smart's catchphrases, including an exchange in which Frankie Avalon's character did a vague impression of Siegfried.

-Adams played Smart in a 1989 TV commercial for Kmart.
+In 1989, Adams played Smart in a TV commercial for Kmart.
 He was seen talking on his trademark shoe phone, telling the Chief about the great selection of electronics available at Kmart.
 An exact replica of himself approaches him, and Smart says, "Don't tell me you're a double agent."
-(This was a reference to a running gag on the original series, in which Max detected some sort of setback or danger, and would say to 99, "Don't tell me..." and then 99 replied by stating a confirmation of whatever Max was afraid to hear, to which Max would always respond, "I asked you not to tell me that!")
+This was a reference to a running gag on the original series, in which Max detected some sort of setback or danger, and would say to 99, "Don't tell me..." and then 99 replied by stating a confirmation of whatever Max was afraid to hear, to which Max would always respond, "I asked you not to tell me that!"

-Adams also appeared in a number of McDonald's television commercials, which also featured numerous stars of TV series viewed as classic or with nostalgia, such as Barbara Billingsley from Leave It to Beaver, Buddy Ebsen from The Beverly Hillbillies, Bob Denver from Gilligan's Island and Al Lewis from The Munsters.
+Adams appeared in a number of McDonald's television commercials, which featured numerous stars of TV series viewed as classic or with nostalgia, such as Barbara Billingsley from Leave It to Beaver, Buddy Ebsen from The Beverly Hillbillies, Bob Denver from Gilligan's Island and Al Lewis from The Munsters.

-Adams also starred in a Canadian sitcom titled Check It Out in which he played a supermarket manager.
+Adams starred in a Canadian sitcom titled Check It Out in which he played a supermarket manager.
 Adams' running jokes in Get Smart, such as "the old [something something] trick" and "I told you not to tell me that!" were used in the show but in a supermarket setting.